gobelinmalin/bordeaux_mars_20_p2_jumanji/README.md

-## Project 2 - Food
+## Project 2 - Jumanji

-With developer Johanna, David and Pierre.
+With developer Chloé, Elodie, Michaël and Grégory.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).